Energy Change Institute (ECI)

 In 2014, ECI Researcher Associate Professor Karen Hussey (Fenner School of Environment and Society, ANU College of Medicine, Biology and the Environment) ECI Researcher Associate Professor Frank Jotzo (Crawford School of Public Policy, ANU College of Asia and the Pacific) and ECI Advisory Board member Professor Michael Raupach (CCI Director) have been appointed as ANU Public Policy Fellows.

-In addition, the recent return of Professor Quentin Grafton to the ANU and his appointment as Executive Director of ANIPP brought the number of ECI researchers appointed as ANU Public Policy Fellows to four.
+In addition, the recent return of Professor Quentin Grafton to the ANU and his appointment as Executive Director of ANIPP brought the number of ECI researchers appointed as ANU Public Policy Fellows to six.
 The Fellows contribute to the new Crawford School of Public Policy - the ANU gateway for public policy.